hvac-io/hvac-io.github.io/_posts/2015-10-20-fun-with-vigilias-api.md

 The data we received is in JSON.
-If you want to easily handle it in the Bash shell script, I recommend installing [JQ](https://stedolan.github.io/jq/):
+If you want to easily handle it in the shell script, I recommend installing [JQ](https://stedolan.github.io/jq/):

 {% highlight Bash shell script %}
 sudo apt-get install jq